kellytnduong/Sumo-Bot/README.md

 # SumoBot
 A robot designed with the intentions of pushing opposing robots out of a ring.
 Built from scratch (chassis, PCB, hardware, programming, etc.) with an Arduino.
-In this project, I applied my knowledge of the Arduino programming language (which is essentially C++) and the basics of handling hardware.
+In this project, I applied my knowledge of the Arduino programming language (similar to C++) and the basics of handling hardware.
 PLEASE WATCH VIDEOS FOR CLEARER VISUAL.

 Sumo Bot Battling Rules:
 - Must stay within the black "battleground" surrounded by a white border